MBFBioscience/nmf-schema/docs/source/Development.rst

    3. Accepted: Changes with conformance implications: These are changes that do affect the conformance of software reading, writing and/or processing data in neuromorphological file format.

       a.
-If MBF products will adopt the change: the issue is added to the MBF Bioscience development tracking space (Pivotal) by the MBF Representative.
+If MBF Bioscience products will adopt the change: the issue is added to the MBF Bioscience development tracking space (Pivotal) by the MBF Bioscience Representative.

       b.
-If MBF products will skip over the change because it is not relevant or it is out of scope, this is noted on the ticket and in the specification.
-The editorial board’s MBF Representative is responsible for determining this.
+If MBF Bioscience products will skip over the change because it is not relevant or it is out of scope, this is noted on the ticket and in the specification.
+The editorial board’s MBF Bioscience Representative is responsible for determining this.

 ..